 Where do you find veterans for VHVH?

 Annually, about 300 homeless veterans live in Winston-Salem.
 Some of these realize they need to make a change.
 They access mental health and/or substance abuse treatment through the VA.
-Once they have completed their treatment, the VA may refer them for participation in the VHVH program.
+The VA may refer them for participation in the VHVH program.
 Other agencies working with the homeless may refer veterans to VHVH or veterans may apply.

 How is VHVH different from a shelter?

 VHVH restores a foundation that a shelter cannot.
-We offer a home, a community and a program that restores these men and gives them time, as much as two years, to rebuild their lives.
-Our results demonstrate how the combination of support and a long-term commitment can help them succeed.
+We offer a home, a community and a program that restores these men and gives them time, as much as a year, to rebuild their lives.
+Our results demonstrate how the combination of support and commitment can help them succeed.

 Who pays for the services at VHVH?